radar/ryanbigg.com/_posts/2018-01-28-hiring-juniors-redux-2.md

 future potential.

-Your next Rockstar Unicorn isn't within today's current top 5-10% of all
-developers: they're hanging with the rest of their peers in the other part of this totally scientific graph that I didn't make up on the spot.
+Your next Rockstar Unicorn isn't within today's current top 5-10% of all developers.
+The top 5-10% already works elsewhere.
+Your Next Rockstar Unicorn is hanging out with the rest of their peers in the other part of this totally scientific graph that I made up.
 These people need some mentoring in order to grow into the next generation of brilliant people.

-There isn't an endless supply of brilliant people that we can just keep harvesting today.
+There isn't an endless supply of brilliant people -- sorry, I mean Developer Rockstar Unicorns -- that we can just keep harvesting today.
 This talent pool of amazingly talented and gifted developers, as we're painfully finding out, is not limitless.

-We must lower the bar for our hiring, and hire juniors.
+We must lower the bar for our hiring, and hire outside of the top 5-10%.
+We must hire juniors.
 We must then train these juniors up to be our next generation of brilliant minds.

 It is very, very difficult to hire a senior developer today in Rubyland.
 And so we must grow our own senior developers.
 This is a process that will take time.